-Gray Dawn is a survival horror game from Romanian independent game studio Interactive Stone.
+Gray Dawn is a survival horror game from Romanian independent game studio, Interactive Stone.
 It was released on June 7, 2018.
 The game is a psychological thriller infused with religious elements and revolves around Father Abraham, a priest who is trying to find the missing altar boy.
 It’s a survival horror game from a first-person perspective.
 The player takes on the role of our protagonist, Father Abraham and explores the area by walking around and clicking on various objects.
 The game features voice-overs and subtitles to convey the story and you, the player will have the option to listen to recordings and learn more about it.
 In order to advance through the story, the player has to solve a few puzzles and can optionally collect seven images of Christ.
 Depending on whether the player found all seven images or not, there are two different endings that can be discovered.

-The game is set on a snowy Christmas Eve in 1920 where you take on the role of Father Abraham, the local parish priest who has to solve several mysteries at once, starting with the disappearance of an altar boy named David.
+The game is set on a snowy Christmas Eve in 1920 where you take on the role of Father Abraham, the local parish priest who has to solve several mysteries at once, starting with the disappearance of a young altar boy named David.
 It is implied that Father Abraham has killed several small children at the orphanage, and while tormented by demons, he must find evidence in order to save himself from wrongful persecution.
 In dream-like sequences, Abraham finds more clues in a world from David and finally uncovers what really happened.
-Father Abraham has to piece these clues together in order to prove his innocence if he is innocent.
+Father Abraham has to piece these clues together in order to prove his innocence… if he is innocent.

-Father Abraham seems to have some buried secrets and has a blotched exorcism that haunts him.
+Father Abraham seems to have some buried secrets and has a botched exorcism that haunts him.
 As the storming worsens outside, you will start out in a darkened room with the fireplace built into one of the walls while a radio is playing Christmas songs in the background.
-This is where you will encounter your first experience with a demonic entity, one that tortures Father Abraham.
+This is where you will encounter your first experience with a demonic entity, one that tortures the Priest.
 You will begin to gather clues and solve puzzles in and around the abbey. you will need to step into the vestments of Father Abraham and desperately try to piece together the truth about what’s happening.
 With his secrets, guilt and shame remind him every step of the way.

 The game is a psychological thriller that relies very heavily on visuals to mesmerize the player.
 The rooms and surrounding areas you venture through are of remarkable design.
-The graphics create not only a beautiful atmosphere but one that is dark and bleak, while the tremendous amount of detail will far exceed your deepest expectations.
+The graphics create not only a beautiful atmosphere but one that is dark and bleak, while a tremendous amount of detail will far exceed your deepest expectations.
 In addition to the amazing scenery that was created from religious books and parables, you will face time transitions where, by using an item, for example, you will immediately be transformed to a quiet, peaceful spring forest.
 You also get transported between beautiful, serene types of landscapes to scary and bizarre nightlife.
 All of this makes the fantastic graphics the strongest point of the game.

 About the product

-- Engaging story with twists.
+- A deeply engaging story with twists.

 - An interesting story that is “mixed” with religious mysticism, terror and supernatural elements.